-- Listing of Products and/or Services - The product for this area is the timely payment of more than 13,400 employees each pay.
+- Listing of Products and/or Services - o The product for this area is the timely payment of more than 15,000 employees each pay.

 - Financial Overview

-- This area receives both General Fund dollars and is reimbursed by non-general funds for services provided.
+- This area is an internal service fund and is entirely funded by fees collected for services.

 - Financial Breakdown